arapiermal/ExamApp/README.md

 Main.java
 - GUI
 - Loads exams using a FileChooser (GUI)
+- Creates a .txt Exam template if you click File and then New, which is automatically opened through ProcessBuilder
 - Runs exams (can go back and forwards with the questions)
 - Finish button finishes the exam and shows the results on the right
 - Print file creates a file with the exam using the given and correct answers

+Question superclass with AnswerQuestion and MultipleChoiceQuestion subclasses Exam class with an aggregate ('has a' relationship) Question LinkedList, polymorphism is used Student can take multiple exams, StudentExamined class as an aggregate, again with LinkedList